Sautéed Arugula

 5. Frequently asked questions

-• Garlic and seasonings- Greens and garlic go so well together!
-Arugula has such a distinctive flavor that all it needs is your trusty garlic and simple salt and pepper to make it sing!
+• Garlic and seasonings.
+Greens and garlic go so well together!
+Arugula has such a distinctive flavor that all it needs is your trusty garlic, simple salt, and pepper to make it sing!

 How to saute arugula

-• Don’t saute for too long- Be careful to only saute until the arugula is wilted.
-Cooking it longer will cause it to lose its bright green color as well as become mushy.
+• Don’t saute for too long.
+Be careful not to saute for too long; the arugula should only be wilted.
+Cooking it longer will cause it to lose its bright green color and become mushy.

-• Garnish with some crunch- If you want some extra flavor and texture, then I suggest garnishing it with a little something crunchy.
-You can simply sprinkle on some sesame seeds or, my favorite option, add some toasted pine nuts to finish it off.
+• Garnish with some crunch.
+If you want some extra flavor and texture, then I suggest garnishing it with a little something crunchy.
+You can sprinkle on some sesame seeds or, my favorite option, add some toasted pine nuts to finish it off.

 how to saute arugula.